 - Individuals on temporary or student visas

-- Students receiving funds from multiple SSA sources (e.g., the Disability Research Consortium, etc.) at the time of applying for an ARDRAW stipend
+- Students receiving funds from another SSA source (such as the Retirement and Disability Research Consortium) at the time of applying for an ARDRAW stipend

 Expectations and Deliverables

 If chosen for this grant, each award recipient will be expected to: